flecoqui/fabric-automated/README.md

     AZURE_ENVIRONMENT defines the environment 'dev', 'stag', 'prod',...

-2. Once Fabric is deployed into your Azure subscription, you can now deploy a datasources (Azure Storage Account ADLS gen2, Synapse Workspace, Synapse Azure Storage Account ADLS gen2, PostgreSQL pool) associated with public endpoints.
+2. Once Fabric is deployed into your Azure subscription, you can now deploy a datasources (Azure Storage Account, Microosft Foundry, PostgreSQL database, CosmosDB) associated with public endpoints.
 This datasource will be accessible for the Fabric account.

     ```bash
         vscode ➜ /workspaces/fabric-automated (main) $ ./infra/deploy-infra.sh   -a deploy-public-datasource